gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

   - Using the long-press gesture on the button to provide a function (e.g. reset via the long press gesture of the power button)
   - Using a combination of buttons to provide a function (e.g. reset by pressing the power and play button simultaneously)

-## Lights {#Light}
+## LED {#Light}

-A client device must provide the LED lights to indicate the [Client states and events](#ClientStateAndEvent) or the feedback on user request.
+A client device must provide lights to indicate the [Client states and events](#ClientStateAndEvent) or the feedback on user request.
 This section describes the lights that can be provided by the client and the guidelines for implementation.

 * [Light colors](#LightColor)
 * [Light effects](#LightEffect)